nanoexpress/docs/websocket.md

 ### Raw example

 {% hint style="warning" %}
-Any polyfilled methods unavailable here, But performance will be faster due of less layer cost.
+Any polyfilled methods are unavailable here, But performance will be faster due to less layer cost.

-This option only for **free** and **pro** versions
+This option is only for **free** and **pro** versions
 {% endhint %}

 ```javascript